mrepol742/blog/blog/_posts/contribute-to-deep/index.md

 ```

-> Please refer for other blog post inside the `blog/_posts` folder for refereces
+> Please refer for other deep inside the `blog/_posts` folder for refereces

 ## **Include Images and Assets**

-If your blog post includes images or other assets, make sure to include them in the appropriate directory.
+If your deep includes images or other assets, make sure to include them in the appropriate directory.
 Update any relevant paths in your Markdown file to ensure everything displays correctly.

 ## **Preview Your Changes**